 To help students get the most out of a campus visit, reach out to the admissions office to schedule a tour.
-Let them know what type of students you serve so they can plan for students like them to host the tour.

-You can also use the college scavenger hunt on the next page to engage students.
+You can also use the college scavenger hunt below to engage students.

 Campus visits don't have to be at a university.
 Taking students to a local state college, community college, and/or technical college can help reinforce these options.